What are emotions?

 Are you traveling with us?

 It seems difficult to imagine that our genes can influence something as complex and abstract as aspects of personality and the way in which we experience different emotions.
 It is important to understand that genes are not determinants, they simply condition, along with environmental factors, the way we think and feel.
+DNA reports like ours can help you understand your personality and emotions better.
 We invite you to undertake an exciting journey with ADNTRO to discover your genetic personality.

 - Reza Suárez et al., "The influence of emotions on facial expressions according to Paul Ekman", Magazine Contributions to the Social Sciences, (April-June 2016).